StayDashing28/computing-work/Among Us/Chapter 2.md

 _Unknown POV_

-I plopped myself onto the comofortable couch after
+I plopped myself onto the comofortable couch after completing all my work.I was about to reach for the television remote when I felt a sharp pain in my butt.
+Ugh, what exactly was it stopping me from enjoying myself after an arduous day?
+I stood up and saw the culprit of my pain-a suspicious-looking object.
+Why?I had never seen it before!
+Why